-In the above example, if the general ledger cash account does not show a balance of $3,851.26, you will need to track down the cause of the difference.
+In the above example, if the general ledger cash account does not show a balance of $3,851.26, you must track down the cause of the difference.

 In the Business Tools area, you can find a reconciliation spreadsheet to make bank reconciliations easy for you.
 Try using it as a starting point for your own bank reconciliations.

 If your bank reconciliation doesn't balance, you need to find the error or errors.
 The possible causes of a bank balance error comprise:

 - Total outstanding checks added incorrectly.
 Double check your addition of the total outstanding checks.

 - Total deposits in transit added incorrectly.
 Double check your addition of deposits in transit.